hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 Most books titled *Classical Field Theory* focus exclusively on electromagnetic and gravitational fields -- indeed, these are the classical force fields.
 Leonard Susskind was even more reductive when he wrote "Classical field theory means electromagnetic theory -- waves, forces on charged particles, and so on -- in the context of SR \[special relativity\]" (Susskind and Friedman, 2017).
 I am no Susskind, but with all due respect, this is an astonishingly narrow perspective.

 Fortunately some lesser known authors take a broader view.
+Soper (2008) covers fluid mechanics in chapter 4, and solid mechanics in chapters 5-6, with further discussion of dissipative effects in chapter 13.
 Setlur (2014) includes both elasticity and fluid mechanics in his chapter 4.
+Swanson (2015) covers Newtonian fluid dynamics in his chapter 2.
 Nastase (2019) includes hydrodynamics in his chapters 7 and 19 (the latter chapter includes relativistic fluid dynamics).
 Indeed, Truesdell and Toupin (1960) *only* considered continuum mechanics in their treatise on *The Classical Field Theories*, albeit including interactions with electromagnetic fields, but still a narrow perspective in the opposite direction.

 ### Other courses